Avtera/CopyLink-to-Clipboard/README.md

 # CopyLink-to-Clipboard
-Fake Browser/Dummy Browser/Imaginary Browser to trick the windows to copy the web link instead of opening it directly
+Dummy Browser/Fake Browser to trick the windows to copy the web link instead of opening it directly

 ### 👀 Good for those who are..
 - Annoyed by a random browser window opening after a program installation or clicking a windows menu